srthorat/petstore/README.md

 * On the deploy stage, find the link - https://srthorat.github.io/petstore.
 Open this link to view the Allure report summary for the last run.

+## Adding new Test cases
+### Create a New Feature File
+1. Navigate to the src/test/resources/features directory.
+2. Create a new file named NewTestCase.feature.
+   `Example NewTestCase.feature:
+     Feature: New Test Case
+       Scenario: Description of the new scenario
+       Given some initial conditions
+       When an action is performed
+       Then the expected outcome is verified`